Chunlong101/SharePointTips/Metadata field value mismatch source library vs target library/README.md

    ![image](https://github.com/Chunlong101/SharePointScripts/assets/9314578/a3c2106d-5d4e-4dae-ab7e-e3b0da9da4a7)

    The "ID" column in the above screenshot represents the order/sequence in which those terms appeared in the target site, so the ID is usually different from the source.
-At this point, attempting to update the metadata value in the browser from the target library is unsuccessful, it remains stuck on "Saving..." indefinitely:
+At this point, attempting to update the metadata value in the browser from the target library is unsuccessful, it remains stuck on "Saving..." indefinitely (this "Saving forever" issue only occurs while that metadata columns is set as mandentory):

    ![image](https://github.com/Chunlong101/SharePointScripts/assets/9314578/367f8e02-7c89-4d3b-b2fb-525547efd1d8)

 #### 5. Interestingly, if we now download "Engineering.docx" from the target library, it still reflects the "correct" metadata value (in comparison to the target where it's wrong, but it's accurate comparing to the source, it's still the same vs our step #3 above):

    ![image](https://github.com/Chunlong101/SharePointScripts/assets/9314578/16a17109-27fc-456a-ae74-987c160b88f5)